-mandate) to mitigate the risk of future episodes that might require similar costly interventions.
-Moreover, the Federal Reserve could develop contingency plans for a term repo facility that could provide liquidity at longer terms (e.g., 1 or 2 years), thereby returning to Bagehot's dictum rather than continuing to serve as the "market-maker of last resort" on an ongoing basis.
+Nonetheless, the Federal Reserve's market intervention should not be viewed as having been costless, because those securities purchases also have substantial consequences for its net interest income.
+Indeed, our tentative analysis indicates that such costs exceed \$100 billion in our baseline scenario.
+These considerations boost the rationale for enacting Treasury market reforms (such as modifying the supplementary leverage ratio requirement, expanding access to the standing repo facility, and establishing a broad central clearing mandate) to mitigate the risk of future episodes that might require similar interventions.
+Moreover, the Federal Reserve could develop contingency plans for a term repo facility that could provide liquidity at longer terms (e.g., 1 or 2 years), thereby enabling it to return to Bagehot's classic dictum rather than continuing to serve as the market-maker of last resort on an ongoing basis.

-By contrast, the SOMA made only modest purchases of agency MBS in March and early April 2020.
+By contrast, the SOMA made relatively limited purchases of agency MBS in March and early April 2020.
 In this case, the key question is why the Federal Reserve subsequently ramped up its agency MBS purchases and then maintained that flow of purchases for nearly 18 months, particularly in a context of an overheated housing market and reasonably smooth functioning of mortgage financing from April 2020 onwards.
-Indeed, the minutes of the November 2020 FOMC meeting state that some participants "expressed concern that maintaining the current pace of agency MBS purchases could contribute to potential valuation pressures in housing markets", but the minutes do not indicate that any response was made to those concerns.63
+Indeed, the minutes of the November 2020 FOMC meeting state that some participants "expressed concern that maintaining the current pace of agency MBS purchases could contribute to potential valuation pressures in housing markets", but the minutes do not indicate that any response was made to those concerns.69

-63 FOMC (2020j).
+69 FOMC (2020j).

-6. Conclusion
+7. Conclusion

-In this paper, we have conducted a systematic analysis of the costs and benefits of QE4, using detailed data on the SOMA's security holdings as of June 2022.
+In this paper, we have conducted a systematic analysis of the costs and benefits of QE4, using detailed data on the SOMA's security holdings as of September 2022.
 Our analysis indicates that QE4 markedly increased the Federal Reserve's footprint in the markets for Treasuries and agency MBS, with potentially adverse consequences for market functioning.
-Our balance sheet simulations indicate that QE4 is likely to have a total cost to taxpayers of about \$550 billion.
-However, since it did not have any significant effects on the term premium, it remains unclear whether QE4 was associated with any substantial macroeconomic benefits.
+Our balance sheet simulations indicate that QE4 is likely to have a total ex post cost to taxpayers of about \$760 billion over 10 years.
+Moreover, since QE4 did not appear to have any significant effects in reducing term premiums, it remains unclear whether the program was associated with any substantial macroeconomic benefits.